thirumurthis/Learnings/spring/Spring_Basics_to_Security.md

 // Note : we can stil luse @RolesAllowed in here.
 @Query("select m from message m where m.messageTo.id = ?#{ principal?.user?.id}")
      // ? - elvis operator for null check
+     // prinicipl is only passed into spring expression only when the springevalucationcontextextenstion is added.
-     // the principal objects user id us used in this case Page<Message> findMessageFor (Pageable pageable);
+     // the principal objects user id is used in this case Page<Message> findMessageFor (Pageable pageable);

 // now in the test ApplicationRunner class user the below to call it (refer the above code)